 This Standard applies to all European space projects.
 The provisions of this document apply to all project phases.

-8
+Depending of the product category, the application of this standard needs to be checked and if needed tailored.
+The pre-tailoring table in clause 8 contains the applicability of the requirements of this document and its annexes according to product type.

-This standard may be tailored for the specific characteristic and constrains of a space project in conformance with ECSS-S-ST-00.
+This standard may be tailored for the specific characteristics and constraints of a space project in conformance with ECSS-S-ST-00.

 Normative references